Sensotrend/DAPSI/README.md

 # DAPSI
-This repo contains summary information about our activities in the DAPSI Data Portability Accelerator.
+This page contains summary information about our activities in the DAPSI Data Portability Accelerator.

 See the [DiDaPOSC Project Page](https://dapsi.ngi.eu/hall-of-fame/diabetes-data-portability-through-open-source-components/)!